JuliaAstro/XPA.jl/README.md

 connection to the server.
 This however implies some overheads and, to speed up the connection, a persistent XPA client can be created by calling `XPA.Client()` which returns an opaque object.
-The connection is automatically shutdown and related ressoruces freed when the client object is garbage collected.
+The connection is automatically shutdown and related resources freed when the client object is garbage collected.
 The `close()` method can also by applied to the client object, in that case all subsequent requests with the object will establish a (slow) temporary connection.